pmmp/doc.pmmp.io/source/basic-usage.rst

 Starting a screen for a new server instance
 ===========================================

-To create a new screen:
+To create a new screen, ``cd`` into the server folder and run the following:

 .. code-block:: sh